Family-friendly city ice skating rinks and trails

 Richmond Hill Green Skate Trail

-Downtown Richmond Hill’s 250-metre looped skating trail offers outdoor excitement and fun on the ice.
+Downtown Richmond Hill’s 250-metre looped skating trail offers outdoor fun on the ice during the day and is lit up for evening skating.

-Details: free admission; open daily December to March; parking is available on the property
+Admission is free and parking is available on the property.

 Niagara Region